-BILL 10, CHILD CARE MODERNIZATION ACT, 2014
+CHILD CARE AND EARLY YEARS ACT, 2014

-On July 10, 2014, the government re-introduced the Child Care Modernization Act, 2014.
-On December 2, 2014, Bill 10 was passed by the Legislative Assembly and on December 4, 2014, the Bill received Royal Assent.
-Under Bill 10, the Day Nurseries Act will be replaced with the Child Care and Early Years Act, 2014.
-The Child Care and Early Years Act, 2014 provides a new, modernized legislative framework that would govern the provision of child care and early years programs and services.
-Bill 10 also makes amendments to the Education Act that would support access to developmentally responsive before- and after-school programs for 6 to 12 year olds, as well as the Early Childhood Educators Act, 2007 based on advice the government received last fall as part of the statutory review of the act.
+The Day Nurseries Act was recently replaced with the Child Care and Early Years Act, 2014, and updates the legislative framework to reflect Ontario's vision for the early years as articulated in the Ontario Early Years Policy Framework.
+The Child Care and Early Years Act, 2014 came into force on August 31, 2015 and provides a new, modernized legislative framework that governs the provision of child care and early years programs and services.

+The Child Care Modernization Act, 2014 made amendments to the Education Act to support access to developmentally responsive before- and after-school programs for 6 to 12 year olds, as well as the Early Childhood Educators Act, 2007.

+With the exception of the amendments to the Education Act requiring school boards to ensure the provision of before and after school programs, all other sections of the Child Care Modernization Act were proclaimed on August 31, 2015.

-The new legislation supports greater access to licensed home-based child care for families by increasing the incentives for child care providers to join the licensed home-based sector, as well as strengthen the government's oversight in child care settings.
+The new legislation supports greater access to licensed home-based child care for families by increasing the incentives for child care providers to join the licensed home-based sector, as well as strengthens the government's oversight in child care settings.
 Recognizing the important partnerships that support the child care and early years system, the legislation also facilitates the local planning and implementation of child care and early years programs and services.

-The legislation is available on the Legislative Assembly website.
+The legislation is available on the e-Laws website.